Massachusetts Will Bring New Laws Protecting Pregnant Workers in April

 Every state except Wyoming, Wisconsin, Indiana, North Carolina, Florida, and Georgia have laws which require employers to provide some level of accommodations to pregnant workers or recent mothers.
 There are even laws in about half the states on workplace breastfeeding rights.

 These rules are different from state to state, and it is important to know your rights based on where you live.
 However, no matter where you live the federal rules on the issue will impact you.
 To better understand your rights, let’s look at these federal rules, the new Massachusetts rules, and developments on this issue in Congress.

-The Federal Rules and the Pregnancy Discrimination Act
+What are the Federal Rules and the Pregnancy Discrimination Act?

 The federal rules on the issue are primarily laid out in the 1978 Pregnancy Discrimination Act (PDA), although depending on the situation you may have some additional rights under the Americans With Disabilities Act (ADA) or the Family and Medical Leave Act (FMLA).
 The EEOC treats the issue as an element of sex discrimination under the PDA.
 However, while the PDA can protect you, it has some limitations.
 First and foremost, it only applies if your employer has 15 or more employees.